New research seeks to better understand the role of the gut microbiome in Crohn’s disease

 Ultimately, this work will help us understand how this diet impacts gut immunology, with the aim of providing more personalised care to people with Crohn’s disease.

-Staff profile for Professor Helen McGettrick, Professor of Inflammation and Vascular Biology, Institute of Inflammation and Ageing, College of Medical and Dental Sciences, the University of Birmingham
+Staff profile for Professor Helen McGettrick, Professor of Inflammation and Vascular Biology, Department of Inflammation and Ageing, College of Medicine and Health, the University of Birmingham

 Staff profile of Dr Asif Iqbal, Professor of Inflammation Biology, at Cardiovascular Sciences, University of Birmingham